 Through renovations and an addition to a 1950s-era building on a tight city footprint, BLDD and the district worked together to develop an engaging, innovative and inviting high school, focused on providing modern facilities to support digital learning, academic achievement and the fine arts and athletic excellence.
+Featuring a concert hall with grandstands and a press box, the program area was drastically increased with only a small amount of new square footage.

 - 15% Program Area Increase with only 5% New Square Footage